 During the housing boom, people were purchasing investment property as a way to increase their income.
 When the housing bubble burst, many owners were left with rental properties that were worth less than the balance owed.
 If you are underwater on your real estate investment, you may be able to obtain a court-ordered cram down to reduce the amount due.

 At the Law Offices of Michael H. Johnson, we help real estate investors reduce rental property balance to current value through filing Chapter 13 bankruptcy.
-To discuss if you are eligible to take advantage of this option, call us at 954-535-1131 or 561-353-1131.
+To discuss if you are eligible to take advantage of this option, call us at 954-535-1131.

 Are you interested in reducing your investment property loan to reflect the rental property's current value?
 We can help.
 Please request a free initial consultation with our firm.

 For your convenience, we offer evening, weekend and off-site appointments.
 Our phones are answered by an answering service 24 hours a day/7 days a week.